Adversarially Robust Low Dimensional Representations: Introduction

-We will be interested in two versions of the problem, depending on whether we measure the error in {\em Frobenius norm} or {\em spectral norm}.
-Recall that the top-$r$ terms of the Singular Value Decomposition of $A$ simultaneously solves both of these problems in polynomial time, when there is no additional robustness constraint.
-We also remark that just as for the PCA objective~\eqref{eq:intro:PCA}, the above objective \eqref{intro:obj} can be equivalently rephrased as finding the best approximation among low-rank matrices, but among those with a ``robust column space'' (see Lemma~\ref{lem:lowrankobj}).
+One can also switch the objective and the constraint to consider the alternate formulation where we want to find a projection matrix with the minimum $\norm{\Pi}_{q \to 2}$ (i.e., the most robust projection), that achieves a prescribed projection error.
+We will be interested in two versions of the problem, depending on whether we measure the projection error in {\em Frobenius norm} or {\em spectral norm}.
+Recall that the top-$r$ terms of the Singular Value Decomposition of $A$ simultaneously solve both of these problems in polynomial time, when there is no additional robustness constraint, or when $q=2$ (since $\norm{\Pi}_{2 \to 2} = 1$ for any non-trivial projection $\Pi$).
+We also remark that just as for the PCA objective~\eqref{eq:intro:PCA}, the above objective \eqref{intro:obj} can be equivalently rephrased as finding the best approximation among low-rank matrices, but among those with a ``robust column space'' (see Claim~\ref{lem:lowrankobj}).

+\paragraph{Training-time robustness.} Our formulation in~\eqref{intro:obj} finds robust representations assuming access to the uncorrupted training dataset denoted by the matrix $A$.
+However in practice, large scale datasets often contain various kinds of measurement errors~\citep{sloutsky2013robust}, or even data that is poisoned by adversarial perturbations.
+Hence, it is important to design algorithms that are robust to such training-time perturbations as well.